Chapter 609 — Criminal Code

 Adulteration by Bodily Fluid

-It is a crime to intentionally put bodily fluids (such as blood, saliva, or urine) into food, drink, or on surfaces with …
+It is a crime to intentionally add a bodily fluid (defined as human blood, seminal fluid, vaginal fluid, urine, or …

 609.705